asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 The actual registration is divided in two parts - we can call them front and back end, briefly this is what is going on:

-- The front end - that is the actual API server receiving the request to deploy the service on the cluster, there are certain steps (see below) that happen here, like registering the service IP in the cluster DNS creating the Service object, and other auxiliary objects
+-   `The front end` - that is the actual API server receiving the request to deploy the service on the cluster, there are certain steps (see below) that happen here, like registering the service IP in the cluster DNS creating the Service object, and other auxiliary objects

-- The back end - this is all work that needs to be done on the actual node that runs the pods matching the new service, through the selector metadata.
-This is for example configuring `iptables` on the actual nodes
+-   `The back end` - this is all work that needs to be done on the actual Node that runs the Pods through the selector metadata.
+This is for example configuring `iptables or IPVS rules` on the actual nodes

 ```sh
 # to list the actual pods which are running the coredns deployment